-Madhu Wangu has written Images of Indian Goddesses: Myths, Meanings and Models, (Abhinav Publications, New Delhi, 2003) and A Goddess is Born, (Spark Publishers, 2002).
+Madhu Wangu has published Images of Indian Goddesses: Myths, Meanings and Models, (Abhinav Publications, New Delhi, 2003) and A Goddess is Born, (Spark Publishers, 2002).
 She has also written two illustrated books for young adults, Hinduism (Facts on File, Inc., New York, 1991) and Buddhism (Facts on File, Inc., New York, 1993).

-Her first CD, “Meditations for Mindful Writers: Body, Heart, Mind” was released in 2011 and the second CD, “Meditations for Mindful Writers II: Sensations, Feelings, Thoughts” was released in 2017.
-These calming meditations inspire, remove blocks, improve focus and increase creative flow.
+Her first CD, “Meditations for Mindful Writers: Body, Heart, Mind” was released in 2011 and the second CD, “Meditations for Mindful Writers II: Sensations, Feelings, Thoughts” in 2017.
+Her calming meditations inspire, remove blocks, improve focus and increase creative flow.
 A must for novice as well as professional writers.

 Madhu Wangu, is an award-winning fiction writer.
 She released her debut story collection, Chance Meetings: Stories About Cross-Cultural Karmic Collisions and Compassionin 2015.
 Her debut novel, An Immigrant Wife: Her Spiritual Journeywas published in 2016 and the second novel, The Last Suttee in August 2017.